4GeeksAcademy/javascript-functions-exercises-tutorial/README.md

 ## One click installation (recommended):

-You can open these exercises in just a few seconds by cliking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/javascript-functions-exercises-tutorial) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial).
+You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/javascript-functions-exercises-tutorial) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial).

 > Once you have VSCode open, if exercises don't run automatically you can try typing on your terminal: `$ learnpack start`